Lead

-In B2B sales development, a lead is an organization or contact that has shown some level of interest or fit for your solution and is captured in your sales process for follow-up.
-Leads can originate from outbound prospecting, inbound inquiries, events, or referrals and are typically the first measurable stage in the revenue funnel before qualification into MQLs, SQLs, and opportunities.
+A lead is a person or organization that has shown some interest or fit for your product and is captured in your sales process for follow-up.
+In B2B sales development, leads originate from outbound prospecting, inbound inquiries, events, or referrals and are typically the first measurable stage in the revenue funnel before qualification into MQLs, SQLs, and opportunities.

 Leads matter because they are the raw material of pipeline.
 Without a consistent flow of new, high-fit leads, even the best closers will miss quota.
-Benchmarks show that only a fraction of leads ever become opportunities; some industry data places average B2B lead-to-opportunity conversion in the 13-18% range, making front-end lead quality and process discipline critical for hitting revenue targets.signnow.com
+Benchmarks show that only a fraction of leads ever become opportunities; some industry data places average B2B lead-to-opportunity conversion in the 13-18% range, making front-end lead quality and process discipline critical for hitting revenue targets.

 Modern sales organizations distinguish between different types of leads and stages.
 A raw lead (or inquiry/contact) may become a Marketing Qualified Lead (MQL) once it meets engagement or demographic criteria, and a Sales Qualified Lead (SQL) once an SDR confirms need, authority, and timing.
 From there, the lead can progress to a formal opportunity linked to a forecasted revenue amount.
 This shared language around lead stages underpins forecasting, territory planning, and SDR/AE handoffs.